Many U.S. children still have high blood lead levels. Here's what parents should know about lead poisoning in children, mercury, and other pollution.

 Lead exposure can come from drinking water.
 Old municipal pipes are often the cause, as tragically happened in Flint, but the pipes in your house can also contain lead.
 “It helps to check with your municipality to make sure that the drinking water is safe where you are,” Bernstein says, “but still that doesn’t control for what kind of pipes the water is going through between the water main and your faucet.”

-If you’re concerned, he suggests letting water run for 30 to 60 seconds before using it for a baby’s or a child’s food or drinking.
-If you’d like to be extra sure, you can get your water tested — some municipalities offer this service for free.
+If you’re concerned about lead poisoning in children, he suggests letting water run for 30 to 60 seconds before using it for a baby’s or a child’s food or drink.
+If you’d like to be extra sure, you can get your water tested; some municipalities offer the service for free.

 You can also buy water filters that specifically remove lead.
 “Those do an amazing job of removing lead in normal situations,” Bernstein says, as long as you’re following manufacturer recommendations for those filters.

 While lead exposure can be treated, the CDC says any level of lead in children can potentially be unsafe.
-You’re always better off catching this one before it happens rather than treating it after the fact.
+You’re always better off catching it before a problem happens rather than treating it after the fact.

-Soil in many urban areas can be contaminated with lead — local universities often offer low-cost soil tests to see.
-In suburban areas, sometimes new developments are built on former industrial sites or military testing grounds — here, too, you’ll want to get your soil tested.
-(Check your area’s lead exposure risk levels with the help of this fascinating — and terrifying — map.)
+Soil in many urban areas can be contaminated with lead.
+Local universities often offer low-cost soil tests to check.
+In suburban areas, sometimes new developments are built on former industrial sites or military testing grounds.
+If you live in such an area, you’ll want to get your soil tested.
+(Check your area’s lead exposure risk levels with the help of this map.)

-Mercury exposure is another danger for kids, but this one is the easiest to avoid.
+Mercury exposure is another danger for kids, but it’s the easiest one to avoid.
 Bernstein suggests following EPA recommended intakes for fish — avoiding larger fish like swordfish, mackerel, and shark since they hold more pollutants.
-If you’re going fishing with children, too, check local fish safety and consumption advisories.
+If you’re going fishing with children, check local fish safety and consumption advisories.

 Finally, air pollution can lead to asthma and allergies.
 Bernstein suggests paying attention to air quality alerts and not allowing your children to play outside on high-alert days.
 “It is actually better for kids to stay inside rather than be outside where the pollution can be irritating their lungs,” he says.

-Bernstein doesn’t recommend a particulate mask, though.
+Bernstein doesn’t recommend wearing a particulate mask.
 “I also want kids, just in general, to be outside and playing and being normal kids, and for the most part, in most areas, kids can do exactly that.”

 Christopher Nystuen, MD, MBA